 Offering Periods.
-Offerings under our 2012 ESPP for U.S. employees are intended to qualify under Section 423 of the Code.
+Our ESPP is intended to qualify under Section 423 of the Code.
 Each offering period includes purchase periods, which will be the approximately six months commencing with one exercise date and ending with the next exercise date.
-The offering periods are scheduled to start on the first trading day on or after March 15 and September 15 of each year, except for the first offering period, which commenced on the first trading day on or after the completion of our IPO and will end on the first trading day on or after March 15, 2013.
+The offering periods are scheduled to start on the first trading day on or after and of each year, except for the first offering period, which will commence on the first trading day on or after completion of this offering and will end on the first trading day on or after .

-Our 2012 ESPP permits participants to purchase shares of common stock through contributions of up to 15% of their eligible compensation.
-A participant may purchase a maximum of 625 shares during a six month period.
+Our ESPP permits participants to purchase shares of common stock through payroll deductions of up to % of their eligible compensation.
+A participant may purchase a maximum of shares during a six month period.